 This process eliminates the bulk of fat.
 To start off, lay the blade flat on the brisket.
-For safety sake, the shape end of the blade should be facing away from you.
 Once you get your eye in and are comfortable handling the blade, you can take more liberties.
 Lift the blunt end of the blade ever so slightly.
 This gives you a clean angle for trimming.

 What you want to do is tackle small sections at a time.
 You are not looking to cut through the length or width of the brisket in one motion.
 Keep a keen eye on areas that still look to have a thick layer of fat on them.
 Those are the ones that you will work on, one after the other.

 Depending on your experience and the size of brisket that you are trimming this can be a few minute’s works, or take up to half an hour.
 Any longer than that would be unreasonable based on the dimensions that we discussed earlier.
 If you find yourself struggling, check that your knife is not blunt.

 The best approach is always to start with the edges.
 This makes it much easier to see where the fat is thickest.
 Until the edges are trimmed, you will see a single layer of fat that has a thickness that is difficult to judge.
 Get rid of any loose and miscuts that the packaging process did not deal well with.